TheCarsonWest/TheCarsonWest.github.io/test/content/Selecting an Experimental Design.md

 *   **Single-blind**: The experimental units do not know which treatment they are receiving.
 *   **Double-blind**: Neither the experimental units nor the researchers directly involved with the subjects know which treatment each unit is receiving.
 This is ideal to prevent conscious or subconscious bias from both the subjects and the experimenters.

-Blinding helps to minimize the [Placebo Effect](./../placebo-effect/) and experimenter bias, strengthening the validity of the conclusions.
+Blinding helps to minimize the [[Placebo Effect]] and experimenter bias, strengthening the validity of the conclusions.

 ## Ethical Considerations

 Ethical guidelines must always be followed in experimental design, particularly when involving human subjects or animals.
 This includes informed consent, protection of privacy, and minimizing harm.

-By carefully considering these principles and design types, researchers can select an experimental design that effectively answers their research questions and provides reliable conclusions, setting the stage for [Inference and Experiments](./../inference-and-experiments/).
+By carefully considering these principles and design types, researchers can select an experimental design that effectively answers their research questions and provides reliable conclusions, setting the stage for [[Inference and Experiments]].